 - From the Process list, select the process group (or individual process) you’re interested in.

-- From the browse menu (…), select Edit to access Process group settings.
+- From the browse menu (…), select Settings to access Process group settings.

 - Select Availability monitoring.

 - Alerting is disabled by default.
 Enable process group availability monitoring must be toggled on in order to enable alerting.